The Public Demands RF Safety for Unprotected Workers

 I believe at this critical point in time [the FCC has] a unique opportunity to assist in protecting workers and others and to lead the industry into continued growth.

-As the number of RF emitting antennas increases, the potential exposure to workers also increases.
+As the number of RF emitting antennas increases, now at an even higher accelerated rate due to 5G planning and rollout, the exposure to workers also increases.
 As a result, industry technologists, labor unions, and Congressional members are calling for a comprehensive RF safety solution to protect industry and third-party workers.

 Over the years, the following labor unions have expressed concern over RF radiation injuries to their members at wireless transmission sites: